aspose-total/Aspose.Total-Products/total/en/net/conversion/doc-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to XLSM via C# or Online App" h2="Convert DOC to XLSM via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert and render documents, spreadsheets, images and other file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert DOC to XLSM.

+The process of converting DOC to XLSM is simple and straightforward.
+It involves two steps.
+Firstly, you need to use Aspose.Words for .NET to export the DOC file to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, read, modify and convert documents in a variety of popular file formats, including DOC, DOCX, HTML, ODT, PDF and RTF.
+It provides a wide range of features and capabilities, including the ability to export DOC to HTML.

+Once the DOC file has been exported to HTML, you can then use Aspose.Cells for .NET to convert the HTML to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and render spreadsheets in a variety of popular file formats, including XLS, XLSX, XLSM, CSV, HTML and PDF.
+It provides a wide range of features and capabilities, including the ability to convert HTML to XLSM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOC to XLSM  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+By using Aspose.Total for .NET, you can easily convert DOC to XLSM within any .NET, C#, ASP.NET and VB.NET application.
+It is a comprehensive suite of .NET components that provides a wide range of features and capabilities, including the ability to export DOC to HTML and convert HTML to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}